hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [PARTIAL] Trap calc loops.
 A simple minded logic added for now.
 Need to track actual multipath recursion and or calc indirection.

-Lazy/Opti recalcs - No need to recalculate unless some field/cell's content is updated.

 	Opti TrapCalcLoop - Check number of cell addresses across all =expressions and use it to decide, when to break a calc as dead-looped.

 	ErrTag Cells belonging to a CalcLoop, only if they have =expressions, which refer to i.e include other cell addresses.

+	Maintain a current depth (either recursive or indirections) wrt calls and use it to decide, when to stop.

+Lazy/Opti recalcs - No need to recalculate unless some field/cell's content is updated.

 ## History